destinyarupi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 task 16: The script '102-odd' prints every other line from the input, starting with the first line.

-task 17: The script '103-water_and_sti' adds the two numbers stored in the environment variables WATER and STIR and prints the result
+task 17: The script '103-water_and_sti' adds the two numbers stored in the environment variables WATER and STIR and prints the result.